rethinkdb/rethinkdb-rs/5-deployment/config-file.md

 * `server-name`: The name for this machine (as it will appear in the metadata).
   *Default*: Randomly chosen from a short list of names.

-* `server_tag`: Specifies tags for this server, which can be used to group servers together for administration purposes (for instance, servers in the same data center).
+* `server-tag`: Specifies tags for this server, which can be used to group servers together for administration purposes (for instance, servers in the same data center).
 See [Sharding and replication][sar] for more details.
-To assign multiple tags to a server, repeat `server_tag` lines for each tag.
+To assign multiple tags to a server, repeat `server-tag` lines for each tag.

 [sar]: /docs/sharding-and-replication/